Metropolitan Partnership, Ltd.

 Metropolitan Partnership, Ltd. is a company engaged in real estate development in the Washington metropolitan area.
-It is notable for its unsuccessful bid to redevelop the Old Post Office Pavilion into a 245-room Waldorf Astoria hotel in partnership with Hilton Worldwide.
-Among its completed projects are the redevelopment of the former headquarters of The Washington Star at 1101 Pennsylvania Avenue, Tysons International Plaza, and Fairfax Square, all designed by architect David Childs, of Skidmore, Owings and Merrill.
+It is notable for its bid to redevelop the Old Post Office Pavilion into a 245-room Waldorf Astoria hotel in partnership with Hilton Worldwide.
+Among its completed projects are the redevelopment of the former headquarters of The Washington Star at 1101 Pennsylvania Avenue, Tysons International Plaza, and Fairfax Square, all designed by architects Skidmore, Owings and Merrill.

 History

 In 1979, after completing graduate studies at Harvard University, Cary Euwer joined Cabot, Cabot & Forbes in Boston, Massachusetts, where he first worked on 60 State Street.
 He then set up the firm's Washington, D.C. office and developed 1201 Pennsylvania Avenue.

 In 1983, he developed 250 West Pratt Street in Baltimore, Maryland with Skidmore, Owings and Merrill.